-Danger of accidents If you change down at high engine speed, the rear wheel can lock up.
+Danger of accidents If you change down at high engine speed, the rear wheel blocks and the engine races.

 - Do not change into a low gear at high engine speed.
-The engine races and the rear wheel can lock up.

 Danger of accidents Malfunctions caused by incorrect ignition key position.